 “To the contrary, the operation of the facility has created tremendous noise…” Wilkinson wrote.

-She also found it “important to clarify that the facility does not appear to produce any power but rather consumers power for a third-party’s operation that is not a public utility as defined in the Zoning Resolution.”
+She also found it “important to clarify that the facility does not appear to produce any power but rather consumes power for a third-party’s operation that is not a public utility as defined in the Zoning Resolution.”

 The county’s zoning resolution allows the planning director, “any other appropriate authority,” or neighbors who could be damaged by a violation to seek remedies.
 Those can include “injunction, mandamus, or other appropriate action in proceeding to prevent the use.”